OneLogin

 IdP SSO Target URL SAML 2.0 endpoint

-IdP SLP Target URL SLO endpoint
+IdP SLO Target URL SLO endpoint

 When you add the X.509 certificate, you must copy and paste the entire contents of the certificate, including the BEGIN and END headers as shown.